Poultry disease investigation training

 Agriculture Victoria is offering a one-day workshop designed to build confidence and skills in poultry disease investigations for private veterinary practitioners.

-The course aims to enable participants to confidently investigate poultry and other avian significant disease events through a combination of theory and hands-on training.
+The course aims to enable participants to investigate poultry and other avian significant disease events through a combination of theory and hands-on training.

-The theory sessions are highly interactive and the practical sessions focus on using live birds to practice poultry handling, sampling and euthanasia, as well as conducting a safe, systematic and comprehensive poultry necropsy.
+The theory sessions are highly interactive, and the practical sessions focus on using live birds to practice poultry handling, sampling and euthanasia, as well as conducting a safe, systematic and comprehensive poultry necropsy.

 Who should attend